-Mr S has complained, with the help of a professional third party, about the transfer of his personal pension from Scottish Equitable PLC, trading as Aegon ('Aegon') to a Qualifying Recognised Overseas Pension Scheme ('QROPS') in September 2014.
+Mr S has complained, with the help of a professional third party, about the transfer of his personal pension to a Qualifying Recognised Overseas Pension Scheme ('QROPS') in September 2014.
 The QROPS was subsequently used to invest in a managed portfolio and Dolphin Capital Loan Notes.
 Mr S believes these investments are now likely to have little value and so he has lost out financially as a result.